DavidMercier/TriDiMap/doc/mapping.rst

 Each pixel represents an indentation test and the color of a pixel corresponds to the the intensity of the calculated mechanical property.
 In the given following screenshot, the white pixels corresponds to tests, which failed (NaN = Not a numeric).
-Indentation failure corresponds to traditional artifacts of indentation testing (error on surface detection beceause of contamination/roughness/topography effects, error with the thermal drift correction, etc...)
+Indentation failure corresponds to traditional artifacts of indentation testing (error on surface detection because of contamination/roughness/topography effects, error with the thermal drift correction, etc...)
 A ratio of failed tests over total number of indentation tests is given on the left part of the GUI, to estimate the experimental validity of the indentation tests.
 For example, more than 20% of failed tests start to be problematic for the results analysis...